thescribe17/thescribe17.github.io/_posts/2005-08-06-the-little-country.md

   <div class="book-info">

-  **Book Rating:** 3 of 5 stars
+  <b>Book Rating:</b> 3 of 5 stars

-  **Book Blurb:** "When folk musician Janey Little finds a mysterious manuscript in an old trunk in her grandfather's cottage, she is swept into a dangerous realm both strange and familiar..."
+  <b>Book Blurb:</b> "When folk musician Janey Little finds a mysterious manuscript in an old trunk in her grandfather's cottage, she is swept into a dangerous realm both strange and familiar..."

   </div>
 </div>